petitpandarouge/ObsidianScripts/README.md

 ### QuickAdd

-- One file contains one script that can be implemented using two ways.
+One ts file must contain only one script that can be implemented using two ways.

 #### Script type